influxdata/docs-v2/content/influxdb/cloud/get-started.md

 Use [sample data](/influxdb/cloud/reference/sample-data/) to quickly populate InfluxDB with sample time series data.

-1. Look through the list of [sample data sets](/influxdb/cloud/reference/sample-data/#sample-datasets) and choose one to download.
+1. Review the list of [sample data sets](/influxdb/cloud/reference/sample-data/#sample-datasets) and choose one to download.
 2. Copy the 'sample.data()' function listed underneath your desired sample dataset.
 3. Click **Explore > Script Editor** in InfluxDB Cloud's left navigation menu.
 4. Paste your 'sample.data()' function.